UNC-Libraries/SCTS-Documentation/Style Guide.md

 - General Assembly

+- Indigenous (see also North American Indian or American Indian)

 - Internet

 - Latinx

 - navy

-- North American Indian or American Indian (no longer using Native American)
+- North American Indian or American Indian (no longer using Native American) (see also Indigenous)

 - Normandy invasion